quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

   - upgrade-guide/UpgradeVideoLink
 ---

-::: danger Quasar v2 beta
+::: danger Quasar v2
-* Until the final stable version is released, some aspects of the framework may change.
-We're not planning for additional changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
-So please make sure that you read each v2 beta version's release notes carefully before upgrading.
 * In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
-You may need to upgrade your webpack plugins accordingly.
+You may need to upgrade your installed webpack plugins accordingly.
 * There is no IE11 support because Vue 3 does NOT (and will not) support it either.
 * There may be some App Extensions that are not yet ported to Vue 3 and Quasar v2.
-* Considering the above, we still recommend starting a new project with Quasar v2.
 :::

 ::: tip Composition and Options API